gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 ## Current limitations

-- You cannot push code to secondary nodes
+- You cannot push code to secondary nodes, see [3912](https://gitlab.com/gitlab-org/gitlab-ee/issues/3912) for details.
 - The primary node has to be online for OAuth login to happen (existing sessions and Git are not affected)
-- It works for repos, wikis, issues, and merge requests
+- It works for repos, wikis, issues, and merge requests, but it does not work for job logs, artifacts, GitLab Pages, and Docker images of the Container
-- It does not work for job logs, artifacts, GitLab Pages, and Docker images of the Container Registry (by default, but you can configure it separately, see [replicate the Container Registry](docker_registry.md) for details)
+  Registry (by default, but you can configure it separately, see [replicate the Container Registry](docker_registry.md) for details)
+- The installation takes multiple manual steps that together can take about an hour depending on circumstances; we are working on improving this experience, see [#2978](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/2978) for details.

 ## Frequently Asked Questions